Jordan Stachini

 Not everyone can be a 22 year old founder of a successful start-up business.
 But sometimes … that sort of content is all you see on LinkedIn.
 There’s nothing wrong with working for a company and having a 9-5 life so get your employee to showcase this.
 Why?
 Because it’s relatable and will help to humanise the brand, creating authentic connections with their audience.
 Highlighting personal stories and experiences of employees within the organisation will demonstrate the human side of your business.
 You’ll be reflected as a brand that cares about its employees and their voice.

 Implement structured employee advocacy programs that incentivise and recognise employees for creating a recognisable presence, personal following and actively promoting the brand's services on their personal LinkedIn profiles.
-These programs can include training sessions, rewards for top advocates, and internal campaigns that encourage participation and foster a sense of collective ownership in the brand's success.
+These programs can include LinkedIn training for business sessions, rewards for top advocates, and internal campaigns that encourage participation and foster a sense of collective ownership in the brand's success.

 So now you have your own personal brand advocates.
 What next?
 It’s so easy to say you need to make sure you’re consistently providing quality content across LinkedIn.
 But HOW do you actually do this?
 It takes A LOT of work and it needs to be consistent.
 So here’s a few tips to get you started: